riadov001/MyJantes-FlutterApp/flutter/dev/devicelab/README.md

 ### Warnings

-Running the devicelab will do things to your environment.
+Running DeviceLab tests locally will do things to your environment.

+Notably:

-Notably, it will start and stop Gradle, for instance.
+- It will automatically start and stop Gradle on your machine
+- It will automatically reboot your target Android or iOS device after a certain amount of tests before running any additional tests on it.
+See the `checkForRebootRequired()` in `flutter/dev/devicelab/lib/framework/framework.dart` and `device.reboot()` in `flutter/dev/devicelab/lib/framework/devices.dart` for more.

+### Running tests in `test/...`

+`dart test test/{NAME_OF_TEST}`

 ### Running specific tests